FOR IMMEDIATE RELEASE:

 Tuesday, September 2, 2014

 CONTACT: Hugh Henderson, Fire Chief

 East Contra Costa Fire Protection District

-East Contra Costa Fire Protection District Braces for Expiration of
+East Contra Costa Fire Protection District to Reissue Ballots

-If the fire suppression assessment is rejected by property owners, the District will likely make the Brentwood station closure permanent and be required to close an additional station on December 1, 2014.
+If the fire suppression assessment is rejected by property owners, the District will likely make the Brentwood station closure permanent and be required to close an additional station.
 Operational changes to call responses and protocols will need to be implemented if the District returns to the three-station model.

 ABOUT THE EAST CONTRA COSTA FIRE PROTECTION DISTRICT: The East Contra Costa Fire Protection District spans 249 square miles and our firefighter/EMTs serve more than 100,000 residents in the Cities of Brentwood and Oakley, the Town of Discovery Bay, the communities of Byron, Bethel Island and Knightsen, the Marsh Creek/Morgan Territory area, and all other areas within unincorporated Contra Costa County to the east of Antioch and to the southeast of Clayton.